kursion/myshow/README.md

 `python3 myshow.py -a http://showrss.info/feeds/1014.rss --init -v`

 - `-n`: will append the new feed to be tracked by myshow.
 - `--init`: will catch the latest feed.
-This step is to down in order to avoid downloading all episodes.
+This step should be done in order to avoid downloading all episodes.
 - `-v`: will launch myshow in verbose mode.